npalomin/georeferencing-and-mapping-fame-data/README.md

 3. Getting Started
 4. Creating an interactive map of FAME data
     * Georeferencing FAME data in QGIS
-    * Mapping in FAME data in CARTO
+    * Mapping FAME data in CARTO